Walk Score

 Walk Score, a subsidiary of Redfin, provides walkability analysis and apartment search tools.
 Its flagship product is a large-scale, public access walkability index that assigns a numerical walkability score to any address in the United States, United Kingdom, Canada, and Australia.
 Walk Score is a type of automated efficiency model focused on location efficiency.
-A Walk Score, as well as a Bike Score and Transit Score, may be assigned to a particular address or an entire region, and the company maintains a ranking of the most walkable cities in the United States.
+A Walk Score, as well as a Bike Score and a Transit Score, may be assigned to a particular address or an entire region, and the company maintains a ranking of the most walkable cities in the United States.
 Products for computer programmers include Travel Time API.
 Higher walk scores have been correlated with higher property values and lower mortgage default risk.

 The company is headquartered in Seattle, Washington.